 In today's hyper-competitive business environment, real-time insights are evaluative.
 Users need agile analytics and robust data integration solutions to make fast decisions.
 Unlike traditional ETL scripting and batch data movement — which are slow, inflexible, and labor-intensive — the QDI platform automates the creation of data streams from core transactional systems.
 It efficiently moves data to applications, warehouses, and lakes — on-premise and in the cloud — and makes data immediately available.
 With Qlik, users get the frictionless data agility they need to drive more excellent business value.
 It refers to the processes or technologies used for extracting data from disparate data sources and then transforming, filtering, consolidating, and delivering that data to users.
 Data integration includes replication, which allows organizations to break down the barriers separating their data stores and applications and make different types of data available and usable across the organization while enabling enterprise-wide reporting and analytics.

 The QDI Platform is a complete solution with all crucial functions for DataOps for Analytics.
 It is the core of Qlik's advanced data integration capabilities.
 It helps organizations address the complex challenges of swiftly transforming data into business value.
 With its innovative data integration expertise and technology, Qlik offers end-to-end solutions for analysis and data integration.
 The Qlik Data Integration Platform offers capabilities to integrate enterprise data through cross-platform data streaming and automated analysis-ready data sets.
-These processes directly support your company's transition to real-time analytics and cloud.
-It also enables your organization to not only accelerate access to your data but also reduce the cost of distributing, sharing and ensuring data availability.
+These processes directly support your company's transition to real-time analytics and the cloud.
+It also enables your organization to not only accelerate access to your data but also reduce the cost of distributing, sharing, and ensuring data availability.

 Qlik SaaS – Business and Enterprise Edition